shellytalis/policy-model-tutorial/textAssets.md

 }
 ```
 you can find a more in-depth explanation of what each attribute is down below.

-Note - every attribute is important and mandatory.
+**Note** - every attribute is important and mandatory.
 Skipping an attribute will result in the WC crashing.

-Pay Attention, the first language that is added to the map _TextAssets_ is the default language.
+**Pay Attention**, the first language that is added to the map _TextAssets_ is the **default** language.
 That means it's the language of the interview when it starts.
 In addition, the conclusions at the end of the interview will be downloaded in this language.

 ### The attributes are: